-- Given the complexity of resettlement and potential for long-term hardship and impoverishment for affected communities and persons, consider working with experts for your planning and implementation. - Before starting resettlement negotiations, consider all feasible alternative project designs that could avoid (or where unavoidable, minimise) physical and economic displacement, while balancing environmental, social and financial costs and benefits. - Resettlement usually involves three phases of activities: planning, negotiation and resettlement, which are all underpinned by stakeholder engagement and monitoring and evaluation throughout (see Figure 36.1).
+- Establish a resettlement policy and procedures, consistent with IFC Performance Standard 5 (this must be in place before you negotiate any resettlements). - Given the complexity of resettlement and potential for long-term hardship and impoverishment for affected communities and persons, consider working with experts for your planning and implementation. - Before starting resettlement negotiations, consider all feasible alternative project designs that could avoid (or where unavoidable, minimise) physical and economic displacement, while balancing environmental, social and financial costs and benefits.

+· Resettlement usually involves three phases of activities: planning, negotiation and resettlement, which are all underpinned by stakeholder engagement and monitoring and evaluation throughout (see Figure 36.1).